 When should I have all my mortgage continuing education completed?

-OnCourse Learning offers a full catalog of continuing education
+OnCourse Learning offers a full catalog of continuing education courses.

 I took more hours than I needed to renew last year.
 Can I use those to renew this year?